 Best accommodation in Cambodia

-Finding accommodation in Cambodia is seldom a problem.
-The major tourist centres of Phnom Penh, Siem Reap and Sihanoukville all have plenty of accommodation in all categories, and even smaller towns usually have a reasonable choice of guesthouses and a couple of modest hotels.
+Finding accommodation Cambodia is seldom a problem.
+Standards are generally good, and prices are still among the lowest in Asia.
+Phnom Penh, Siem Reap and Sihanoukville have plenty of accommodation in all categories, and even smaller towns usually have a reasonable choice of guesthouses and a few modest hotels.

 Budget accommodation

-Note that you might also be able to bargain down your room rate if you’re going to be staying in one guesthouse or hotel for a few nights or longer, especially in more downmarket places.
+Some but not all places have mosquito nets – mozzies aren’t usually a major problem, although you should always have insect repellent with you.
+You might also be able to bargain down your room rate if you stay in one guesthouse/hotel for a few nights or longer, especially in more downmarket places.

-Mid-range (roughly $25–75 per night) and luxury ($75 and upwards per night) accommodation is found only in major towns and tourist hotspots.
-Mid-range accommodation ranges from smart business-style hotels to lower-end boutique hotels and resorts.
-Facilities are often not significantly different from those in more expensive rooms in budget hotels and guesthouses (with a/c, hot water, minibar and perhaps tea- and coffee-making facilities), although rooms are likely to be more comfortably and stylishly furnished, and you’ll probably also get a pool plus in-house restaurant and perhaps other facilities including a gym or spa.
+Mid-range (roughly $25–100 per night) and luxury ($100 and upwards per night) accommodation is found only in major towns and tourist hotspots.
+Mid-range accommodation includes smart business-style hotels along with lower-end boutique hotels and resorts.
+Facilities are often not significantly different from those in more expensive rooms in budget hotels and guesthouses (with a/c, hot water, minibars and perhaps tea- and coffee-making facilities).
+However, rooms are likely to be more comfortably and stylishly furnished.
+You’ll probably also get a pool, an in-house restaurant, and perhaps other facilities, including a gym or spa.
 Breakfast may also be included in the price.

-Luxury accommodation is widely available in Phnom Penh, Siem Reap, Battambang, Sihanoukville and Kep, with even a few places elsewhere.
-It’s worth making a reservation if you want to stay somewhere particular, and you should always check online for special deals.
-Accommodation in this price bracket ranges from international five-star chain hotels through to chic boutique hotels and idyllic resorts constructed in traditional Khmer style.
-Many top-end establishments offer memorable style and luxury at far lower prices than you might pay in other Asian countries, although rates at the very best places still commonly run into hundreds of dollars per night.
+Luxury accommodation is widely available in Phnom Penh, Siem Reap, Sihanoukville, and a few other places.
+Reserve in advance and check online for special deals.
+Accommodation in this price bracket ranges from international five-star chain hotels to chic boutique hotels and idyllic resorts constructed in traditional Khmer style.
+Many top-end establishments offer memorable style and luxury at far lower prices than you might pay in other Asian countries, although rates at the very best places still run into hundreds of dollars per night.

-At more expensive places be sure to check whether government tax and service are included in the rack rate, as these can add as much as 20% onto the bill.
+Check whether government tax and service are included in the quoted price at more expensive places, as these can add as much as 20 percent to the bill.

 Ready to travel and discover